 Early episode access and shooting document downloads.

-Early episode access, shooting document downloads, textual tutorials, bonus stream content including commentaries, playthroughs and video tutorials, and music track downloads.
+Early episode access, shooting document downloads, bonus stream content including commentaries, playthroughs, and music track downloads.

 Early episode access, shooting document downloads, textual tutorials, bonus stream content including commentaries, playthroughs and video tutorials, music track downloads and an on-screen producer credit.

 I hope you're well.